Dan J. Harkey

 Rent out their home; they could rent a much smaller place.

-They could wind up with a parasitic defaulting tenant protected by government regulations who can manipulate themselves into staying rent-free for a year or two while the owners make the payments.
+They could wind up with a parasitic tenant who defaults on rent and is protected by government regulations, allowing them to manipulate the situation and stay rent-free for a year or two while the owners make the payments.

-They may end up with a squatter with more possession and equitable occupancy rights while the owners pay lawyers to remove them.
+They may end up with a squatter who has more possession and equitable occupancy rights, while the owners pay lawyers to remove them.
 That could take one or two years through the ideologically collectivist court system.

-In Propositions 60 and 90 in California, the couple could transfer their old property taxes to the new home, so their monthly outflow would be as follows.
-With the first option, they would sell their home for $1,700,000 less the closing costs of 6% net, and $1600,000 less the outstanding balance on the home loan of $350,000 would give them $1,250,000.
-With the $500,000 exemption for two-party families, capital gains would be calculated at $750,000 at 20%=$150,000, payable to the government, which leaves a net on the sale of $1,100,000.
+In Propositions 60 and 90 in California, the couple could transfer their old property taxes to the new home, so their monthly outflow would be as follows With the first option, they would sell their home for $1,700,0,00 less the closing costs of, 6% net, an 1,600,000000 less the outstanding balance on the home loan of $350,, which000 would give them $1,250,000.
+With the $500,000 exemption for two-party families, capital gains would be calculated at $750,000 at 20% ($150,000), payable to the government, which leaves a net gain on the sale of $1,100,000.
 If the couple purchased an $800,000 replacement house and paid cash, they would still have $300,000.
-This means they would have no house payments.
-However, they would still have to cover property taxes, association dues, utilities, and home upkeep, totaling $ 2,200, or about 40% of their prior monthly expenses.
-This option would provide a smaller home, cash in the bank, and less than the monthly costs.
+This means they would have no house payment.
+However, they would still have to cover property taxes, association dues, utilities, and home upkeep, totaling $2,200 or about 40% of their prior monthly expenses.
+An option would provide a smaller home, cash in the bank, and lower the monthly costs.

 No house payments.